nodemailer/wildduck/README.md

 WildDuck is a scalable no-SPOF IMAP/POP3 mail server.
 WildDuck uses a distributed database (sharded + replicated MongoDB) as a backend for storing all data, including emails.

-WildDuck tries to follow Gmail in architectural design.
+WildDuck tries to follow Gmail in product design.
 If there's a decision to be made then usually the answer is to do whatever Gmail has done.

 > **NB!** WildDuck is currently in **beta**.
 Use it on your own responsibility.